-Section 11d - Per-Pupil Reductions/Payments \$95,000,000 Provides payments to districts on an equal per-pupil basis based on 50% of districts' FY 2019-20 membership blend and 50% of their FY 2020-21 membership blend as it would have been calculated in a non-pandemic year.
-Payments are estimated at \$65 per pupil.

-Funding Source(s): Restricted 95,000,000

-Related Boilerplate Section(s): 6, 11

-Section 11j - School Bond Redemption Fund 111,000,000 Payment to School Bond Redemption Fund in the Department of Treasury to make debt service payments on behalf of districts that participate in the School Bond Qualification and Loan Program.
+Section 11j - School Bond Redemption Fund \$111,000,000 Payment to School Bond Redemption Fund in the Department of Treasury to make debt service payments on behalf of districts that participate in the School Bond Qualification and Loan Program.
 Districts qualify for loans if the number of mills necessary to repay a district's capital bonds exceeds 7.

 Funding Source(s): Restricted 111,000,000

 Related Boilerplate Section(s): 11

-Section 11m - Cash Flow Borrowing Costs 11,400,000 Pays interest costs incurred by the state associated with cash-flow borrowing on the part of the School Aid Fund due to the timing of revenue collections versus required state aid payments to districts and ISDs over the required 11 payments.
+Section 11m - Cash Flow Borrowing Costs 9,500,000 Pays interest costs incurred by the state associated with cash-flow borrowing on the part of the School Aid Fund due to the timing of revenue collections versus required state aid payments to districts and ISDs over the required 11 payments.

-Funding Source(s): Restricted 11,400,000
+Funding Source(s): Restricted 9,500,000

 Related Boilerplate Section(s): 11

-Section 11s - Flint Declaration of Emergency 8,075,100 Provides \$8.1 million for nutrition programs (\$650,000); school nurses, classroom aides, and social workers (\$2.4 million); early intervention services for children between the ages of 3 and 5 (\$2.4 million); interventions and supports for K-12 students (\$1.6 million); and full-day Great Start Readiness Program (\$1.0 million) for children living in the Flint School District.
+Section 11s - Flint Declaration of Emergency 10,460,000 Provides \$8.1 million for nutrition programs (\$650,000); school nurses, classroom aides, and social workers (\$2.4 million); early intervention services for children between the ages of 3 and 5 (\$2.0 million); interventions and supports for K-12 students (\$2.0 million); and full-day Great Start Readiness Program (\$1.0 million) for children living in the Flint School District.
+Also provides \$2.4 million for an early childhood collaborative that serves students in Genesee County.

-Funding Source(s): Restricted 5,000,100 GF/GP 3,075,000
+Funding Source(s): Restricted 5,000,100 GF/GP 5,459,900

 Related Boilerplate Section(s): 11

 Section 20f - Categorical Offset Payments 18,000,000 Maintains \$6.0 million for FY 2013-14 per pupil allocations which guaranteed that no district received less than a \$5 per pupil increase for FY 2013-14 when adding together the increases in the foundation allowance and equity payment and the reductions in MPSERS cost offsets that year.
 Maintains \$12.0 million to guarantee a minimum net increase of \$25 per pupil for FY 2015-16 when adding together the increases in foundation allowances and At-Risk funding and the elimination of Best Practices and District Performance grants.

 Funding Source(s): Restricted 18,000,000

 Related Boilerplate Section(s): 11

-Related Bollerplate Section(s): 11